oda-hub/doc-handbook/README.md

 CalVer will also clearly communicate pace of development, hopefully reduce hesitation in making the next significant release, and make the development more dynamic, matching the repeated requests of the users.

-Releases will be made as soon as accumunated features are necessary, made into release branch from the master branch, and tagged.
+Releases will be made as soon as accumulated features are necessary, made into release branch from the master branch, and tagged.
 Further
 If a bugfix is necessary, a dedicated bugfix branch will be made and destroyed when bugfix version is tagged.

 * use master for current stable staging version (i.e. no need for staging-1-3 etc), as deployed in UNIGE in staging (pre-release) environment.
 It may also experience quick bug-fixes, but not new running feature developments (feature branches are for that).